 Yuling Chi, Ph.D.

+Previously we took an approach of high throughput screening and subsequent structure-relation studies of synthetic small molecules to develop inhibitors of specific genes using cell based assays.
+We have successfully developed potent inhibitors of prostaglandin transporter (PGT).
 Prostaglandins (PGs) are found in virtually all tissues and organs.
 They are autocrine and paracrine lipid mediators that act upon platelet, endothelium, uterine and mast cells, and diverse immune cells.
-The biological signals and physiological events they trigger range from pain and inflammation, to vasodilation and urinary sodium excretion, and to cell growth and angiogenesis.
-Our laboratory has been focusing on the investigation of the role of prostaglandin transporter (PGT) in vascular biology and wound healing under physiological and pathological conditions including cardiovascular disorders and diabetes.
-We have developed both chemical and genetic tools to characterize the functions of PGT as a mediator of PG transport and a regulator of PG metabolism and signaling.
-We have identified and developed a potent inhibitor of PGT by high throughput screening and subsequent structure-relation studies of synthetic small molecules.
-We have found that PGT regulates angiogenesis in wound healing.
+The biological signals and physiological events they trigger range from pain and inflammation, to vasodilation and urinary sodium excretion, to cell growth and angiogenesis, and to thermogenesis and adipogenesis.
+PGT regulates the degradation and metabolism of PGs and thereby regulates PG signaling.
+We have demonstrated that PGT regulates angiogenesis in wound healing.
 Inhibition of PGT accelerates wound healing in diabetes.
 We are currently investigating the role of PGT in inflammation during wound healing.
 We will further elucidate the molecular mechanisms by which PGT modulates inflammation and angiogenesis in wound healing.

-- Yuling Chi, MIchael M. Pucci and Victor L. Schuster: Dietary salt induces transcription of the prostaglandin transporter gene in renal collecting ducts.
+- Yuling Chi, Pucci ML and Victor L. Schuster: Dietary salt induces transcription of the prostaglandin transporter gene in renal collecting ducts.
 Am J Physiol Renal Physiol.
 295: F765-7, 2008.

-- Yuling Chi, Jaekin Min, Jasmin Jean-Francois, Michael M. Lisanti MP, Yong-Tae Chang YT, Victor L. Schuster Development of a high-affinity inhibitor of the prostaglandin transporter.
+- Yuling Chi, Jaeki Min, Jean-Francois Jasmin, Michael Lisanti, Young-Tae Chang, Victor L. Schuster: Development of High Affinity Inhibitor of Prostaglandin Transporter PGT.
 J Pharmacol Exp Ther.
 339: 633-41, 2011.

-- Na Luo, Hao Qian, Yuling Chi Aging-Shifted Prostaglandin Profile in Endothelium As A Factor in Cardiovascular Disorders.
-J. Aging Res (in press).
+- Hao Qian, Na Luo, and Yuling Chi: Aging-Shifted Prostaglandin Profile in Endothelium as a Factor in Cardiovascular Disorders.
+J Aging Res.
+Vol. 2012, 2012.

-- Mahrukh Syeda, Xiaohong Jing, Raihan H. Mirza, Hong Yu, Rani S. Sellers and Yuling Chi Prostaglandin Transporter Modulates Wound Healing in Diabetes by Regulation of PG-Induced Angiogenesis.
-Am J of Pathol (in press).
+- Mahrukh M. Syeda, Xiaohong Jing, Raihan H. Mirza, Hong Yu, Rani S. Sellers, and Yuling Chi: Prostaglandin Transporter Modulates Wound Healing in Diabetes by Regulation of Prostaglandin-Induced Angiogenesis.
+Am J Pathol.
+181: 334-46, 2012.